November 16-19, 2017

 The Mental Health and Missions Conference is held at the Potawatomi Inn, located by the shores of Lake James in the Pokagon State Park in Angola, Indiana.
 The Inn is within driving distance of: Fort Wayne (1 hr), Detroit (2 hrs), Indianapolis (3 hours), or Chicago (3 to 4 hrs).

 Registration is open at 3 pm on Thursday.
-The conference begins with a banquet at 6 pm and ends on Sunday with a Plenary and brunch.
+The conference begins with a banquet at 6 pm and ends on Sunday with a Plenary which ends at 11 am and brunch served until 2 pm.

 The Research & Resource Fair is an interactive venue for sharing relevant research and ministry resources.
 Held Friday night, the fair showcases 20-30 organizational resources, literary reviews, and presentations of research.
 Share your valuable knowledge and organizational connections with the MHM community!
 To participate, please fill out a Research and Resource Fair form.